Hank Pym: Publication history

-Pym began what would be a constant shifting of superhero identities in Tales to Astonish, becoming the 12 ft Giant-Man in issue #49 (November 1963).
-Pym and van Dyne continued to costar in the title until issue #69 (July 1965), while simultaneously appearing in The Avengers until issue #15 (April 1965), after which the couple temporarily left the team.
+Pym began a continuous shift of superhero identities in Tales to Astonish, first becoming the 12 ft Giant-Man in issue #49 (November 1963).
+Pym and van Dyne continued to costar in the title until issue #69 (July 1965), while simultaneously appearing in The Avengers until issue #15 (April 1965), after which they temporarily left the team.

-Pym rejoined the Avengers and adopted the new identity Goliath in Avengers #28 (May 1966).
+Next Pym rejoined the Avengers and adopted the new identity Goliath in Avengers #28 (May 1966).
 Gradually falling to mental strain, he adopted the fourth superhero identity Yellowjacket in issue #59 (December 1968).
-Pym reappeared as Ant-Man in Avengers #93 (November 1971) and for issues #4–10 starred in the lead story of the first volume of Marvel Feature (July 1972 – July 1973).
+He reappeared as Ant-Man in Avengers #93 (November 1971); and for issues #4–10 starred in the lead story of the first volume of Marvel Feature (July 1972 – July 1973).
 During this run, he appeared in a redesigned costume with a nail as a weapon.
-After appearing occasionally as Yellowjacket in the 1980s and battling mental and emotional issues, Pym would temporarily abandon his costumed persona.
-Pym joined the West Coast Avengers as a scientist and inventor in West Coast Avengers vol. 2, #21 (June 1987).
-The character returned to the Avengers as Giant-Man in The Avengers vol. 3, #1 (February 1998).
-When the team disbanded after a series of tragedies, Pym, using the Yellowjacket persona again, took a leave of absence beginning with vol. 3, #85 (September 2004).
+After appearing occasionally as Yellowjacket in the 1980s and battling mental and emotional issues, he temporarily abandoned costumed personas altogether, joining the West Coast Avengers as a scientist and inventor in West Coast Avengers vol. 2, #21 (June 1987).
+Writer Steve Englehart explained, "I've been using him as he asked to be used.
+In the Egghead story, where he bombed out as Yellowjacket, he said that he would never be a superhero again, so I took him at his word."

+Pym returned to the Avengers as Giant-Man in The Avengers vol. 3, #1 (February 1998).
+When the team disbanded after a series of tragedies, Pym, as Yellowjacket, took a leave of absence beginning with vol. 3, #85 (September 2004).

-Following the death of van Dyne, a grieving Pym took on yet another superhero identity as a new iteration of Wasp, in tribute to the woman he had married and divorced by this time, in the one-shot publication Secret Invasion: Requiem (January 2009).
+Following van Dyne's death, a grieving Pym took on yet another identity as a new iteration of Wasp, in tribute to the woman he had married and divorced, in the one-shot publication Secret Invasion: Requiem (January 2009).
 Giant-Man appeared as a supporting character in Avengers Academy from issue #1 (August 2010) through its final issue #39 (January 2013).
-Pym returned as the Wasp in the mini-series Ant-Man & The Wasp (January 2011) and also appeared as a regular character in the 2010-2013 Secret Avengers series from issue #22 (April 2012) through its final issue #37 (March 2013).
+Pym returned as the Wasp in the mini-series Ant-Man & The Wasp (January 2011) and as a regular character in the 2010-2013 Secret Avengers series from issue #22 (April 2012) through its final issue #37 (March 2013).

 After Secret Avengers, Pym joined the Avengers A.I. after beating his creation Ultron.
-Then he appeared in many comic books like Daredevil (Vol. 3 and 4) and the graphic novel Rage of Ultron.
+He then appeared in many comics including Daredevil (Vol. 3 and 4) and the graphic novel Rage of Ultron.